tridungduong16/InterpretableMachineLearning-ComprehensiveSurvey/README.md

 * ***Bertossi, Leopoldo, et al. "Causality-based Explanation of Classification Outcomes." _arXiv preprint arXiv:2003.06868_ (2020).***

 * ***Guidotti, Riccardo, et al. "Factual and Counterfactual Explanations for Black Box Decision Making." _IEEE Intelligent Systems_ (2019).***
+	- Blackbox model b
+	- Interpretable model c
+	- Instance x
+	- Neighborhood Z is generated from c by using genetic algorithms
+	- Z is then labeled by b and then analyze by c
+	-
 * ***Narendra, Tanmayee, et al. "Explaining deep learning models using causal inference." _arXiv preprint arXiv:1811.04376_ (2018).
 [77]***
 	- [Paper Link](https://arxiv.org/pdf/1811.04376.pdf)
 	- Consider the DNN as an structural causal model, apply a function on each filter of the model to obtain the targeted value such as variance or expected value of each filter and reason on the obtained SCM.